 Despite all the hype about how it has connected the world, the web is more insular than you might think.

 Tweet, tuít, or giolc?
 These were the three iterations of a Gaelic version of the word “tweet” that Twitter’s Irish translators debated in 2012.
-The agonizing choice between an Anglicized spelling, a Gaelic spelling, or the use of the Gaelic word for “tweeting like a bird” stalled the project for an entire year.
+Internet Isn't Available The agonizing choice between an Anglicized spelling, a Gaelic spelling, or the use of the Gaelic word for “tweeting like a bird” stalled the project for an entire year.
 Finally, a small group of translators made an executive decision to use the Anglicized spelling of “tweet” with Irish grammar.
 As of April 2015, Gaelic Twitter is online.

 Indigenous and under-resourced cultures face a number of obstacles when establishing their languages on the Internet.
 English, along with a few other languages like Spanish and French, dominates the web.
 People who speak these languages often take for granted access to social-media sites with agreed-upon vocabularies, built-in translation services, and basic grammar and spell-checkers.